jackbaty/baty.net-v6/content/post/2021/local-theme-development-when-using-hugo-modules.md

 ```

 Now, when running hugo serve locally, it picks up my local repo automatically, but server builds will use the "real" repo from Github.
 Clever.

+UPDATE: I've learned that in order for Hugo to pick up changes to the theme repo, there must be a "release" created in Github.

 [//]: # "Exported with love from a post written in Org mode"
 [//]: # "- https://github.com/kaushalmodi/ox-hugo"